Nitrogen Mineralization in High-Elevation Hay Meadow Soils for Improved Fertility Management

 Ion exchange resin bags allow water and gas to naturally exchange through the encased soil core, but capture inorganic N by adsorbing it to the ion resin.
 Because meadows are subject to a high water table, the bottom of the two IER bags at the base of the core eliminates any movement of N into the core with rising water (Moberg et al. 2013), while the upper IER bag captures any N that leaches from the inside of the soil core.
 A third IER bag was placed at a depth of 5 cm at the transition between the O and A horizons in the soil to distinguish any differences in mineralization rates in the different soil horizons.
 In this way, an in-situ soil incubation was developed that is exposed to natural edaphic temperature and air/water flow conditions while containing any produced inorganic N. To eliminate the effect of plant uptake of N, sod at the top of the core was killed with non-selective herbicide.
 Cores were installed immediately following soil thaw, prior to biological soil activity and fertilizer application, in order to capture an entire season of mineralization.

-We have currently completed the first 3 pre-defined sampling events.
+We have currently completed the first complete year of sampling events plus the first 4 sampling events in the second year of the study.
 During sampling, cores were removed from the field and taken to the lab for analysis.
 To avoid any effects of transportation, samples were kept at 4ºC in a cooler and processed in the lab within 24 hours of collection.
 In the lab, soil was removed from its PVC core and homogenized by thoroughly mixing and passing it through an 8-mm sieve.
 Two 10-g subsamples were taken for determination of gravimetric water content and extraction of inorganic soil N as ammonium (NH4+) and nitrate (NO3-).
 The 10 g of soil for N extraction was shaken with 50 ml of 2M KCl in a 120-ml specimen cup for 30 minutes, then decanted and filtered after 12 hours of settling.
 The supernatant was analyzed for NO3--N and NH4+-N colorimetrically by cadmium reduction (Knepel, 2012) and alkaline phenol/hypochlorite method (Harbridge, 2007), respectively, on a Lachat 8500 QuickChem (Hach Industries, Loveland, CO).
 Nitrogen leached from the soil core and captured in the IER bag between the O and A horizons, and at the bottom of the core was also extracted.
 Inorganic N in the IER bag was extracted according to Moberg et al. (2013) by extracting N from the IER bag with a series of three extractions.
 For each extraction, 25 ml of 2M KCl was added to the IER and shaken for 20 minutes.
 Following shaking, supernatant was collected.
 The supernatant from all three extraction rounds was analyzed colorimetrically for NO3- and NH4+.
-Increases in the measurement of inorganic N as it changes through the season will allow for the quantification of N mineralization in meadows and meet objective 1.
+Increases in the measurement of inorganic N as it changed through the season allowed for the quantification of N mineralization in meadows and meet objective 1.

 Sampling design